Brook Graham pleads guilty in ‘Julie Valentine’ death - NewsBreak

 Brook Graham pleads guilty in ‘Julie Valentine’ death

-GREENVILLE, SC (WSPA) – The woman accused in the death of two infants, including one later known as “Julie Valentine,” pleaded guilty in court Thursday to three charges.
+GREENVILLE, SC (WSPA) – The woman accused in the death of two infants, including one later known as “Julie Valentine,” pleaded guilty in court Thursday to three charges in the case.

 Brook Graham pleaded guilty to two counts of unlawful neglect of a child and desecration of human remains.